Democrat Jerrold Nadler wins reelection to U.S. House in New York's 12th Congressional District - NewsBreak

 FORT WORTH, Texas (AP) — Federal judge in Texas blocks President Joe Biden’s student debt relief program.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Biden 'determined' to get Brittney Griner home, hopes Putin more willing to negotiate release now that midterms are over

-WASHINGTON (AP) — Biden 'determined' to get Brittney Griner home, hopes Putin more willing to negotiate release now that midterms are over.
+Embattled cryptocurrency exchange FTX, short billions of dollars, is seeking bankruptcy protection

+NEW YORK (AP) — Embattled cryptocurrency exchange FTX, short billions of dollars, is seeking bankruptcy protection.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Biden to hold first in-person meeting of his presidency with China's Xi on Monday amid trade, Taiwan tensions

-WASHINGTON (AP) — Biden to hold first in-person meeting of his presidency with China's Xi on Monday amid trade, Taiwan tensions.
+Ukraine officials say operation to liberate southern city of Kherson underway after Russian withdrawal; crowds jubilant

+MYKOLAIV , Ukraine (AP) — Ukraine officials say operation to liberate southern city of Kherson underway after Russian withdrawal; crowds jubilant.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

+Vickers to remain majority leader as Republicans, Democrats name new leadership teams

+Utah's Republican and Democratic parties have named their new leadership teams for the 2023 legislative session after Tuesday's midterm elections, and southern Utah's Sen. Evan Vickers was picked to keep his spot as Senate Majority Leader.
+Vickers, from Cedar City, and the rest of the Senate majority leadership kept their spots after the election,...

 Ukraine's president says military special units have entered the city of Kherson